dnakaj/light-bikes/Tron/README.txt

     Lastly, we have a menu screen where each player selects a color and then a display name.

+    Additionally, we have in game sound effects.

 c.
 How to run / play Tron
     - To run the program hit the "play" button in Processing (with Tron.pde opened).
     * For the left hand player, the controls are:    W A  S  D
-    * For the right hand player, the controls are:    I J  K  L
+    * For the right hand player, the controls are:    up arrow, down arrow, left arrow, right arrow

-    * Hit spacebar to start the game, enter the corresponding number 1-4 to pick a color, and type on the keyboard to enter a name [10 characters max].
+    * For players 3 and 4 (if chosen) the control are: I, J, K, L and G, V, B, N

+    * Follow on-screen instructions.
+When you are done with a step in the menu, hit ‘Enter’.

 d.
 Who did what
     - Dan: